Abhi-codex/Ride_APP_Server/docs/documentation.md

 # Complete Ambulance Booking System API Documentation

-This is the comprehensive documentation for the Emergency Medical Services (Ambulance) Booking System backend API.
+This is the comprehensive documentation for the Ambulance Booking System backend API.

 ## 🚑 System Overview